I was back at 12 Baskets shortly before 4:00. Stan came in right after I did. He sat down, ordered a glass of iced tea, and began talking.

 So he began.
-“I didn’t get my ticket until I was almost 40 years old.”
+“I didn’t become a Christian until I was well into my adulthood.”

 “I had attended church almost my entire life.
-As a child and teenager, I went to mass with my mother just about every Sunday, and I had regular instruction in the Catholic Church.”
+As a child and teenager, I went to church with my mother just about every Sunday.”

-“In spite of going to church for years, none of it meant much to me, I don’t know if I just was’t paying attention or what, but I do know that the truth of the gospel was never presented in a way that made me want to ask for a ticket.”
+“In spite of going to church for years” he continued, “none of it meant much to me.
+I don’t know if I just was not paying attention or what, but I do know that the truth of the gospel was never presented in a way that made me want to ask for a ticket.”

-“When I was well into my career and we were living near San Francisco, my wife and I, with our two children, moved to a new neighborhood.
-Two doors away was a couple, Ray and Liz, who had tickets to Glory and were obedient in sharing the truth.”
+“When I was well into my career and we were living near San Francisco,” Stan replied, “my wife and I, with our two children, moved to a new neighborhood.
+Two doors away was a couple, Ray and Liz, who had tickets to Glory and were obedient in sharing the truth of Christianity.”

-“My wife accepted a ticket long before I did, but I remained open.
+Continuing, he said, “My wife became a Christian before I did, but I remained open.
 My dear wife was encouraging without nagging.”

-“At some point, my wife said she was going to attend a five-year Bible study for women, and encouraged me to attend the men’s version that met on Monday nights.
+“At some point, my wife said she was going to attend a five-year Bible study for women.
+She encouraged me to attend the men’s version that met on Monday nights.
 I knew virtually nothing about the Bible and thought it might be a good ‘academic exercise!’”

-Continuing, Stan said, “At some point my dear neighbor Liz gave me a copy of of the book, Born Again, written by Chuck Colson.
-It is a fabulous book about his journey to Christianity.”
+“During this time,” Stan continued, “Liz, my dear neighbor, gave me a copy of the book, Born Again, written by Chuck Colson.
+It’s a fabulous book about his journey to Christianity.”

-“I am a slow learner and tough nut to crack,” Stan said with a smile.
+“I am a slow learner and a tough nut to crack,” Stan said with a smile.
 “After regularly attending an excellent church, reading the Colson book, and being in my third year of Bible study, I finally came to the realization that it’s all true.
 I made my decision to accept the free gift of salvation, and I got my ticket!”

-“I had a strong start in the beginning, but didn’t really advance very far.
-It took me a long time — many years —to pursue seriously a growing relationship with God.”
+“I had a strong start in the beginning,” Stan replied, “but I didn’t really advance very far.
+It took me a long time, many years, to pursue seriously a growing relationship with God.”

 “I eventually came to the conclusion that I did not have the right person to lead me and I was not mature enough to be led by the Holy Spirit.”

 When Stan said that, I had no clue what he meant about the Holy Spirit, but I didn’t let on by asking him.

-Stan continued by saying, “I just didn’t have someone in my life who had been down the right road.
+Continuing, Stan said, “I just didn’t have someone in my life who had been down the right road.
 Through the grace of God, He has led me brought people into my life to help.
-That is why I am spending so much of my time on this side of eternity seeking to help others grow in their relationship with God.
+That is why I am spending so much of the time I have left on this side of eternity seeking to help others grow in their relationship with God.
 I was helped, and now it is my turn to help.”

-Stan’s sincerity and obvious deep commitment to knowing God and His will for his life led me to interrupt him by saying, “I would like to get into your appointment schedule to be able to have regular times with you.”
+Stan’s sincerity and obvious deep commitment to knowing God and seeking God’s will for his life led me to interrupt him by saying, “I would like to get into your appointment schedule to be able to have regular times with you.”

-“You understand that having the relationship with God that God wants is up to you, not me, and that I can only help, not make that relationship happen.”
+“Do you understand,” Stan asked, “that having the relationship with God that God wants is up to you, not me, and that I can only help, not make that relationship happen?”